 Emergency Notification Systems and Crime Alerts

-The University will immediately notify the campus community after confirming that a significant emergency or dangerous situation involving an immediate threat to health or safety is occurring on campus.
-In those instances, the University will, without delay, and considering the safety of the community, determine the content of the notification and activate the notification system.
-However, if in the professional judgment of responsible authorities, issuing an emergency notification would compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency, the notification may be delayed.
-In those cases, the University’s Chief of Police, or the ranking UNC Police Department officer in charge during his/her absence, will be notified, and once the potentially compromising situation has been addressed the emergency notification will be issued immediately.
+UNC Police is responsible for confirming that a significant emergency or dangerous situation involving an immediate threat to health or safety is occurring on campus, in conjunction with local first responders and University administrators as needed.
+Upon confirming the emergency, the University will immediately notify the entire campus community, including those at the Institute of Marine Sciences in Morehead City, the University will, without delay and considering the safety of the community, determine the content of the notification and activate the notification system.
+However, if in the professional judgment of responsible authorities issuing an emergency notification would compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency, the notification may be delayed.
+In those cases, the University’s chief of UNC Police, or the ranking UNC Police officer in charge during the chief’s absence, will be notified and once the potentially compromising situation has been addressed the emergency notification will be issued immediately.

-When the sirens sound—including during a test—the University also sends a text message to the cell phone numbers registered by students, faculty and staff in the online campus directory.
-Students, faculty, and staff can register their cell phone numbers in the campus directory to receive emergency text messages from the University by visiting improv.itsapps.unc.edu.
-On that site, they can enter their Onyen and password and list their (SMS-capable) cell phone number in the Alert Carolina field.
-Whenever someone updates their Onyen password, they will also be reminded to register their cell phone number.
+Because these situations call for people to act immediately, safety officials will sound the emergency sirens, which aessre intended to be heard by people who are outdoors.
+When the sirens sound—including during a test—the University also sends a text message to the cellphone numbers registered by students, faculty and staff in the online campus directory.
+Students, faculty and staff can register their cellphone numbers in the campus directory to receive emergency text messages from the University by visiting the Onyen Services website.
+On that site, they can enter their Onyen and password and list their (SMS-capable) cellphone number in the Alert Carolina field.
+Whenever someone updates their Onyen password, they will also be reminded to register their cellphone number.

-Other means of communication are campus-wide email, the Adverse Weather and Emergency Phone Line (919-843-1234) for recorded information, the University Access Channel (Chapel Hill Time Warner Cable Channel 4) along with other campus cable television channels, and news releases for campus and local media.
+Other means of communication are campuswide email, the Adverse Weather and Emergency Phone Line (919-843-1234) for recorded information, the University Access Channel (Chapel Hill Spectrum Channel 4) along with other campus cable television channels and news releases for campus and local media.

-Through the Department of Environment, Health and Safety, the University maintains emergency planning and evacuation procedures.
+Through the Environment, Health and Safety department (EHS), the University maintains emergency planning and evacuation procedures.
 More information about evacuation planning can be found on the EHS website.

-If the UNC Police Department believes that issuing a Crime Alert would compromise efforts to address the crime, the notification may be delayed until the potentially compromising situation has been addressed.
+If UNC Police believes issuing a Crime Alert would compromise efforts to address the crime, the notification may be delayed until the potentially compromising situation has been addressed.

-The University communicates by sending a text message to the cell phone numbers registered by students, faculty and staff in the online campus directory.
-In addition, the University communicates by updating Alert Carolina and the UNC homepage, which triggers updates on official UNC Twitter and Facebook accounts, including those for the Office of New Student and Family Programs and the UNC Police Department.
+The University communicates by sending a text message to the cellphone numbers registered by students, faculty and staff in the online campus directory.
+In addition, the University communicates by updating Alert Carolina and the University’s homepage, which triggers updates on official UNC-Chapel Hill Twitter and Facebook accounts, including those for UNC Police.